-The Institute of the Arts and Sciences, in collaboration with the Mary Porter Sesnon Art Gallery, is proud to anounce the opening reception for Forest Law, an exhibition by artist-researcher Ursula Biemann and architect Paulo Tavares.
+The Institute of the Arts and Sciences, in collaboration with the Mary Porter Sesnon Art Gallery and the Center for Creative Ecologies, is proud to announce the opening reception for Forest Law, an exhibition by artist-researcher Ursula Biemann and architect Paulo Tavares.

 Ursula Biemann and Paulo Tavares